jl-5/TelemetryDashboard/README.md

 # TelemetryDashboard

-A real-time metrics dashboard built with React, TypeScript, and Apache ECharts.
+A real-time telemetry metrics dashboard built with React, TypeScript, and Apache ECharts.
 This project simulates production telemetry systems and demonstrates realistic frontend architecture, time-series visualization, and production-style deployment using Docker and Nginx.

 ---